jouni/j-elements/docs/pages/prototypes/overflow-menu.md

 ## Known issues

-- In Safari, it is not possible to focus elements inside a dialog, when the dialog is inside shadow DOM and the content is slotted into it. <!-- https://bugs.webkit.org/show_bug.cgi?id=233320 -->
+- In Safari, it is not possible to focus elements inside a dialog, when the dialog is inside shadow DOM and the content is slotted into it: https://bugs.webkit.org/show_bug.cgi?id=233320#c3